 - Ferry Terminals

 As stormwater runs off of these impervious surfaces and nearby properties, it can pick up pollutants like oil, fertilizers, pesticides, dirt, trash, and animal waste.
 If left uncontrolled and untreated, stormwater runoff can harm habitat, erode stream channels, and carry pollutants into lakes, rivers, and the Puget Sound.

 WSDOT must comply with federal and state water quality laws.
-These laws require WSDOT to have permits for discharging stormwater runoff from our:
+These laws require WSDOT to have the following permits for discharging stormwater runoff:

 Performs Actions for Total Maximum Daily Loads (TMDLs)